Edgar Costa

-José Edgar Andrade da Costa (born 14 April 1987) is a Portuguese professional footballer who plays for C.S.
-Marítimo as a forward or winger.
+José Edgar Andrade da Costa (born 14 April 1987) is a Portuguese former professional footballer who played as a forward or winger.

-He played over 275 Primeira Liga games and scored 21 goals for Nacional and Marítimo, having started his career with a third team from Madeira, União.
+He played 284 Primeira Liga games and scored 21 goals for Nacional and Marítimo, having started his career with a third team from Madeira, União.

 Club career

+Nacional

 Born in Câmara de Lobos, Madeira, Costa finished his development at local C.F.
 União.
 He made his senior debut with the club in 2006, and played three third-division seasons with it.

-In the summer of 2009, Costa joined neighbouring C.D.
-Nacional, appearing in 14 games in his first season in the Primeira Liga (nine as a substitute) and scoring two goals as the team finished in seventh position.
+Costa joined neighbouring C.D.
+Nacional in summer 2009, appearing in 14 games in his first season in the Primeira Liga (nine as a substitute) and scoring two goals as the team finished in seventh position.
 His debut in the competition came on 12 September 2009, playing 25 minutes in a 2–0 away loss against Rio Ave FC.

 On 14 July 2011, Costa scored on his continental debut in the second qualifying round of the UEFA Europa League, opening a 1–1 draw away to Iceland's Fimleikafélag Hafnarfjarðar.
 In January 2012 he spent a week on trial at West Ham United, but nothing came of it.

-Released by Nacional in June of the following year, he signed for Moreirense F.C. of the Segunda Liga.
+In summer 2013, Costa was loaned to Moreirense F.C. of the Segunda Liga.
+He scored in wins at S.L.
+Benfica B (2–1) and C.D.
+Feirense (4–0) for the eventual champions.

+Marítimo

-Costa subsequently spent several campaigns in the Portuguese top tier with C.S.
-Marítimo, where he was named captain before the start of 2016–17.
-He signed new contracts in November 2016 and June 2019.
+Costa subsequently returned to the Portuguese top tier with C.S.
+Marítimo.
+On 27 November 2015, he was sent off in a 3–1 loss at Nacional in the Madeira derby; in the reverse fixture on 2 April he scored a volley to open a 2–0 win.
+He was named captain before the start of 2016–17, and signed new contracts in November 2016 and June 2019.

 On 12 January 2020, Costa played his 200th top-flight game in a goalless draw with Vitória de Guimarães.
-He agreed to further one-year extensions that August, and in the following May.
+Starting from that August, he signed three one-year contract extensions.

+In January 2023, Costa accused his agent Miguel Pinho of attempting to bribe him to lose to S.L.
+Benfica.